 Signed:

 Contractor

-VERIFICATION

-, being first duly sworn, says that he is the officer or

-person duly authorized to execute the foregoing application, and that the statements

-made and answers given therein, written or printed, are true as he verily believes.

-Signed:

-Contractor

-APPLICATION APPROVED:

-By: _____________________ By: _______________________________

-Randall J. Rothlisberger, P.E.
-Lake County Administrator

-Lake County Sanitary Engineer Date: _____________________________

-Date: __________________

-By: _______________________

-Lake County Assistant

-Prosecuting Attorney

-Date: __________________

-LAKE COUNTY DEPARTMENT OF UTILITIES

-SEWER AND WATER BUILDER’S LICENSE

-AFFIDAVIT
+AFFIDAVIT & VERIFICATION

 I hereby certify that all outstanding bills for labor and material for the previous years have been paid in full.
 I further hereby certify that all outstanding Lake County property taxes, my Department of Utilities bills and any other bills from any department or office of Lake County for all previous years have either been paid in full, or are currently not in default.
 It is further agreed that my license will not be issued if any of the above items are outstanding relative to any previous company, incorporation, partnership, individual, etc., with which I was associated or with whom I am now associated.
 And it is further agreed that I am not/nor is any shareholder, partner, person with ownership interest, employee or worker or worker who has held a license in the past, currently in less than good standing with Lake County and its departments.
 I further agree that a separate Lake County Department of Utilities sewer and water installation permit shall be required on all main lines to be constructed in the public right-of-way and/or a Lake County dedicated easement.
 The amount of the performance/maintenance surety required to be submitted with said permit shall be solely determined by the Lake County Sanitary Engineer.
 I also agree that all inspection deposits shall be kept current and shall not fall in arrears.
 Failure to meet any requirement listed above or violation of any of the above requirements or of any applicable sewer or water rule or regulation shall be cause to deny the issuance or revocation of any license.
 The names and signatures listed below attest and agree with said denial and/or immediate revocation of an existing Lake County Department of Utilities Sewer and Water Builder’s License for failure to meet any of the above requirements or violation of any of the above requirements or of any applicable sewer or water rule or regulation.
+Being first duly sworn as an officer or the company, I hereby affirm statements and answers given therein, written or printed, are true as I verily believes.

 Company Name